superduper-io/superduper-docs/docs/intro.md

 ---
 description: Find detailed technical documentation for Superduper's AI and database integration solutions.
-Access comprehensive guides, API references, and tutorials to effectively implement and utilize SuperDuper technologies in your projects.
+Access comprehensive guides, API references, and tutorials to effectively implement and utilize Superduper technologies in your projects.
 (Formerly SuperDuperDB)
 ---

 <head>